 - Nutritional such as lack of nutrients, too many stimulants such as sugar, caffeine, alcohol, simple carbohydrates, processed food

 Cortisol takes precedence of the hormones for rest, digest, relax and reproduce meaning you will not make enough estrogen, progesterone, testosterone, DHEA – the hormones that give you strength, emotional stability, fertility, mental sharpness, temperature and mood control and many other things.
 If cortisol is up, the other hormones will be down.
-Bringing cortisol down will often bring you back to hormonal balance.
+For instance, bringing cortisol down will often bring you back to hormonal balance.

 Hormonal Balance Case Studies